Major and Minor in History

 Requirements for the Minor

 The history minor consists of a minimum of five units of coursework, of which at least one course (1.0 unit) must be at the 300 level (excluding 350).
 Of these five courses, at least three courses (3.0 units) should represent a coherent and integrated field of interest, such as American history, Medieval and Renaissance history, or social history.
 Of the other courses, at least one course (1.0 unit) should be in a different field.
 Normally at least four courses (4.0 units) must be taken at Wellesley, and related courses in other departments will not count toward the minor.

 The only path to honors is the senior thesis.
 As specified in College legislation, candidates for honors must have a grade-point average of 3.5 or higher in courses applied to the major and must complete six (6) of the nine (9) required units of coursework, including, ordinarily, a 300-level seminar, before the end of their junior year.
+Normally, an honors student will complete the History major by taking eight History courses (two of which can be taken abroad or at MIT) in addition to the honors thesis (HIST 360 and HIST 370), which gives them a 10-course major.
 Please consult our Honors page or ask at the History office.

 Students interested in obtaining certification to teach history in the Commonwealth of Massachusetts should consult the chair of the Education Department.

 Students interested in a major combining history and international relations should consider the interdepartmental major in International Relations-History.